-Nut Roast – also known as Nut Loaf – is the plant-based alternative to the roast or meatloaf that would usually take centre place during the feastive season.
-Feastive, get it?
-Did I just coin a new word?
-This recipe has been a staple of mine for years now – since before I was even vegan – and it is always the first thing to go at family dinners and friendly get togethers because it is just so damn good.
+Nut Roast is the plant-based alternative to the roast or meatloaf that would usually take centre place at the table on occasions like Christmas and Thanksgiving.
+This recipe has been a staple of mine for years now, since well before I was vegan.
+It is always the first thing to go at family dinners and friendly get togethers and I almost always regret not making two.

 Feeds 4-8 people depending on what sides you are serving it with.